yii2mod/yii2-cron-log/README.md

 > This action is used to view list of executed commands: http://project.com/admin/settings/cron

 2) To log cron actions you should add behavior to all commands that should be logged.
+In the following example `CronLoggerBehavior` will be log the `index` action.

 ```php

 namespace app\commands;

 use yii\console\Controller;

 /**